Languages: PHP | Difficulty: Easy

 Install the SDK

-We highly recommend using composer to manage installation of the Keap PHP SDK.
-To learn more about composer, check out the Composer getting started guide.
+We highly recommend using Composer to manage installation of the Keap PHP SDK.
+To learn more about Composer, check out the Composer getting started guide.

-To install the SDK via the command line, simply run:
+To install the SDK via Composer, add the following to your composer.json file:

 {